-This office serves the research community as a means to achieve quality animal research in support of the Institution’s commitment to improved human health, and provides support to the Harvard Medical Area (HMA) Standing Committee on Animals, which works to ensure that animal research is held to the highest ethical standards and carried out in accordance with regulatory requirements.
+This office serves the research community as a means to achieve quality animal research in support of the institution’s commitment to improve human health, and provides support to the Harvard Medical Area Standing Committee on Animals, which works to ensure that animal research is held to the highest ethical standards and carried out in accordance with regulatory requirements.

 The Harvard Medical Area Standing Committee on Animals

 A variety of research activities on the Harvard Longwood Campus involve animals.
-Extensive effort is made to provide excellent care for animals used in research, and to minimize procedures that have potential for discomfort, distress or pain.
+Extensive effort is made to provide excellent care for animals used in research and minimize procedures that have potential for discomfort, distress or pain.

-The Institutional Animal Care and Use Committee (IACUC) oversees the responsible use of animals in research and instructional activities.
-The IACUC reviews protocols, reviews the animal care and use program, and monitors the animal facilities to ensure compliance with standards and regulatory requirements.
+Institutional Animal Care and Use Committees (IACUC) oversee the responsible use of animals in research and instructional activities.
+The IACUC at this institution is named the Harvard Medical Area (HMA) Standing Committee on Animals and was founded in November 1907, nearly 60 years prior to the Animal Welfare Act.
+The committee reviews animal research proposals (i.e. protocols), reviews the animal care and use program, and monitors the animal facilities to ensure compliance with standards and regulatory requirements.

-The HMA animal welfare program maintains accreditation and licensing with the following agencies:
+The institution's animal care and use program maintains accreditation and licensing with the following agencies: